-- 17.3 Student Complaints: Institutions must record student complaints.
+17.3 - Student Complaints: Institutions must record student complaints.
 Records must be kept of student complaints received, the process for addressing the student complaints, and the manner in which the student complaint was handled in accordance with the institution's policies and procedures.
-The institution's student complaint policy must include, at a minimum: a method for receiving confidential student input, clear step-by-step procedures for due process, an appropriate office that securely maintains all information and records of complaints, appeals, proceedings, and instructions for filing a complaint with TRACS and any other relevant government agencies. §602.16(a)(1)ix - 17.4 Transfer of Credit Policies: The institution has published policies and procedures for accepting transfer of credits.
+The institution's student complaint policy must include, at a

+17.4 - Transfer of Credit Policies: The institution has published policies and procedures for accepting transfer of credits.
 Published policies include criteria for evaluating, awarding, and accepting credit transfer, credit by examination, experiential learning, prior learning assessment, advanced placement, and professional certificates.
 Policies and practices must ensure that course work is at the collegiate level.
 The institution is responsible for the quality of course work and credit given on the transcript.